Of Love and Evil

 Of Love and Evil is a fantasy novel by American author Anne Rice, part of her Songs of the Seraphim series, which tells the story of Toby O'Dare, an assassin with a tragic past.
 The book received a 2011 Christianity Today Book Award.

 Plot summary

-Toby O'Dare, former government assassin, is summoned by the angel Malchiah to 15th century Rome to solve a terrible crime of poisoning and to uncover the secrets of an earthbound restless spirit, a diabolical dybbuk.
-Toby is plunged into this rich age as a lutist sent to charm and calm this troublesome spirit.

-In the fullness of the high Italian Renaissance, Toby soon discovers himself in the midst of dark plots and counterplots, surrounded by a still darker and more dangerous threat as the veil of ecclesiastical terror closes in around him.
-And as he once again embarks on a powerful journey of atonement, he is reconnected with his own past, with matters light and dark, fierce and tender, with the promise of salvation and with a deeper and richer vision of love.
+Toby O'Dare, former government assassin, is summoned by the angel Malchiah to 15th century Rome to solve a crime of poisoning and to uncover the secrets of an earthbound restless spirit, a dybbuk.
+Toby is plunged into the past as a lutist sent to handle the spirit.
+He discovers himself in the midst of dark plots and counterplots, with a dangerous ecclesiastical threat closing in around him.
+As he embarks on a journey of atonement, he is reconnected with his own past.